manolaz/amoca-hedera-dapp/README.md

 and native transaction types provided by Hedera.

 In the context of Reown's WalletKit and AppKit, this is defined by the namespaces requested by apps to wallets.
-For the EVM compatibility layer, the namespace is `eip155` and for Hedera native transactions it is `hedera`.
+The namespace is `eip155` for the EVM compatibility layer and `hedera` for native integration.